 The comprehensive 12-month programs are offered once a year and include classroom instruction, extensive hands-on scanning experience and clinical rotations.
 The programs are designed for individuals currently working in the field of ultrasound or who are considering entering the profession.

+Kelly Gardner, BS, RDCS, RVT, has joined us as our vascular instructor and director of program development.
 Our faculty’s expertise, coupled with small class sizes, not only prepares our students for the national registry exams but also results in graduates with a discernible difference.
 More than 500 highly-qualified sonographers have graduated from the program.
 Our graduates provide quality patient care, possess leadership positions in their profession, and dedicate themselves as life-long learners.

 Hours and Days of Instruction

 Classroom sessions and clinical rotations will total at least 35 hours per week.
 Some weekend and/or evening hours may be required.

-|Introduction to Vascular||381|
+|Introduction to Vascular||165|

 - Patient Care – This course includes an overview of medical terminology, pharmacology, basic diagnostic procedures, blood-borne pathogens, pathophysiology and infectious diseases.
 How to interact with patients in a clinical setting as well as the topic of professionalism will be discussed.

 - Imaging Lab – This course ensures the development of the student’s scanning skills as well as the appropriate use of protocol.
 Students begin training in the school’s imaging lab during the first week of the program.
 Patient models are used exclusively in order to help students identify a variety of anatomies and indications.
-Students will be fully prepared to enter vascular and echo clinical rotations and perform studies independently.
+Students will be fully prepared to enter vascular clinical rotations and perform studies independently.